AT&T Senior Plans: Phones and Discounts for Seniors

 AT&T Devices

-AT&T retails almost every kind of phone there is, from the latest from Apple and Samsung to basic flip phones.
-Many of the devices can either be bought for a one-time-fee or via an installment plan, where the associated cost is added to your monthly cellular bill and is typically paid off within 36 months.
-Users may subscribe to AT&T wireless service by buying a new phone or exchanging the old phone for a discount on a newer model.
+AT&T offers a wide range of phones, from the newest Apple and Samsung models to basic flip phones.
+Devices can be purchased upfront or via an installment plan, typically paid over 36 months, added to the monthly bill.
+Users can subscribe to AT&T wireless service by buying a new phone or trading in an old one for a discount.

-Here’s a selection of AT&T’s cell phones that are perfectly geared towards the needs of older adults:
+Here’s a selection of AT&T’s phones geared for seniors’ needs:

 SONIM XP5plus